HEP-FCC/fcc-physics/pythia8/validation/README.md

 The script will produce a bunch of canvas containing the differential jet rates.
 A few guidelines for understanding whether the matching procedure has been done correctly:

-   - the matched cross section (for X=0,1,2.. ) is close to the unmatched cross-section for the 0-jets sample
+   - the matched cross section (for X=0,1,2.. ) should be close to the unmatched cross-section for the 0-jets sample
    - the matching scale qCut (in MLM matching) should be Q/6 < qCut < Q/3, where Q is the characteristic hard scale of the process
    - the differential jet rate plots should be smooth (meaning that the full jet sample should display no large discontinuities)
-   - when qCut is varied the matched cross section should not be changed too much
+   - when qCut is varied the matched cross section should not vary too much